• Skip to main content

 📃Ingredients notes and substitution

 • Rice - I recommend using short-grain rice, be it white or brown.
-Freshly cooked rice works the best.
-Heat rice slightly in the microwave before adding the seasonings if using leftover or cold ones.
+Freshly cooked rice works best.
+If you have leftover rice, heat it up in the microwave before adding the seasonings.

 • Pickled radish - Also known as danmuji or takuan.